genesiscloud/genesis-cloud-inference-articles/art02.md

 * saves the generated code in a file using the `save` method

-We want to execute the generated TorchScript code on a GPU, therefore the model must be placed on CUDA device before scripting.
+We want to execute the generated TorchScript code on a GPU, therefore the model must be placed on a CUDA device before scripting.

 For convenience, we will place all TorchScript files in a separate subdirectory `ts`.